<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 We work with you to develop a projection of personnel and operational needs.
 This input is entered into SUM along with your telework practices to generate an initial program of requirements for your space needs.

-We then work with you to tailor these needs to reflect the culture and requirements for each organization and its components.
-Based on the final outcome, we develop a conceptual layout showing different zones or neighborhoods within the office that promote collaboration, concentration, etc. The end result is a hybrid office layout that reduces space, enhances work functions, and includes the optimal amount of space and arrangement needed to promote hybrid work.
+We then work with you to tailor these needs to reflect the culture and requirements of each department and its components.
+Based on the outcome, we develop a conceptual layout showing different zones or neighborhoods within the office that promote collaboration, concentration, etc. The result is a hybrid office layout that reduces space, enhances work functions, and includes the optimal space and arrangements needed to promote hybrid work.

 SUM tool break-even chart (1)